kodihulk16/cs2-fake-loader-/README.md

 This project is purely for entertainment and learning.

 ---
+just click esc when the troll face comes up to close it btw
 ## Features
 - Fake “loader” launcher using a `.bat` file
 - Fullscreen trollface popup